A Corroborative Approach to Verification and Validation of Human--Robot Teams: Corroborative V V

-As noted in the introduction, assurance-based verification provides increased confidence in the assurances, whilst providing a thorough exploration of the robot's range of behaviours across multiple levels of abstraction, thus overcoming limitations of individual V\&V techniques.
+As noted in the introduction, corroborative V\&V provides a thorough exploration of the robot's range of behaviours across multiple levels of abstraction, thus overcoming limitations of individual V\&V techniques.
 Our approach to the V\&{}V of human--robot teams is shown in Figure~\ref{f:approach}.
-We propose the combined use of three techniques to verify and validate robots in HRI tasks, which are shown in ellipses.
-Each method is underpinned by two \emph{assets}: a requirements model, shown in a rectangle, and a system model, shown in an octagon.
-We introduce the techniques, the assets and the assurance-based verification workflows, indicated by the arrows in Figure~\ref{f:approach}, in the following subsections.
+We propose the combined use of multiple techniques to verify and validate robots in HRI tasks, which are shown in ellipses.
+Each technique is underpinned by two \emph{assets}: a requirements model, shown in a rectangle, and a system model, shown in an octagon.
+In this paper we focus on the use of three particular V\&V techniques, but other methodologies can be integrated into the corroborative V\&V process if required.
+This is discussed in more detail in Section~\ref{s:other}.
+We introduce the techniques, the assets and the corroborative V\&V workflows, indicated by the arrows in Figure~\ref{f:approach}, in the following subsections.